tsmanner/terrasa-private/Organizations/KanchayOrder/KanchayOrder.md

 - While holding it, you can use a bonus action to cause a blade or head of pure radiance to spring into existence, or make the blade or head disappear.
 - While the blade or head of a one handed or versatile weapon exists, the weapon has the finesse property.
 - Radiant damage instead of it's normal type to undead.
-- When you hit an undead with it, that target takes extra radiant damage, as shown in the light-craft weapon table
+- When you hit an undead with it, that target takes extra radiant damage, as shown in the lightcraft weapon table
 - The weapon's radiant blade or head emits bright light in an N foot radius and dim light for an additional N feet.
 This light is sunlight.
 While the blade persists, you can use an action or bonus action to speak the command word, expanding or reducing its radius of bright and dim light by 5 feet each, to a minimum of 5 feet.

 |    Name      (rarity) | Attack and<br/>Damage Bonus | Radiant Damage<br/>to Undead | Max Light | Start Light |